aquasecurity/trivy-checks/avd_docs/kubernetes/general/AVD-KSV-0107/docs.md

-apiVersion '' and kind '' has been deprecated on: '' and planned for removal on:''
+The specified 'apiVersion' and 'kind' are deprecated and are planned to be removed

 ### Impact
 <!-- Add Impact here -->

 <!-- DO NOT CHANGE -->
 {{ remediationActions }}

-### Links
--